 Cheeky Monkey is a 2015 Fountaine-Pajot Helia 44, which Ryan and I bought when we sold our companies in 2015 and decided it was time to leave North American shores and head off on a journey around the world.
 As you can see, Cheeky Monkey is quite an upgrade from our previous cruising boat Hideaway (see below) but the increase in liveaboard space was something we wanted not just for us.

-We have dreamed of sharing our journey with friends, travelers and sailors, so we wanted the kind of liveaboard space that would allow us to spread out comfortably at anchor and also have guests on board without feeling like sardines packed into a floating can.
+I dreamed of sharing this journey with friends, travelers and sailors, so I wanted the kind of liveaboard space that would allow us to spread out comfortably at anchor and also have guests on board without feeling like sardines packed into a floating can.
 After all, what’s the fun in keeping all this luxury to ourselves?
 Instead, we thought it would be fun to invite fun, talented, dynamic people on board to share in the adventure and the fun of doing something adventurous (like sailing across oceans) and creative (like making films for Chase the Story, our YouTube Channel).

 One of the most commonly asked questions I get about our new boat purchase is “Why this boat?
 What is it you like about it?”

-So I wrote this post Choosing the Right Boat for Us: The Fountaine-Pajot Helia 44 to offer a little insight into our thought process when shopping for our “dream” boat.
+So I wrote this post Choosing the Right Boat for Us: The Fountaine-Pajot Helia 44 to offer a little insight into my thought process when shopping for our “dream” boat.

 And if you’ve found this site because you are interested in buying a Fountaine-Pajot catamaran one day, you may have already read about the hardships and successes we’ve had with our purchasing process — it’s something I’m very open to sharing as there are pitfalls that I wish I’d known better to avoid.

-Hideaway was our first boat and the boat we sailed on when this blog started.
+Hideaway was my first boat and the boat I sailed with Ryan when this blog started.

-For all you curious boat-lovers out there, here are a few photos of our former floating home:
+For all you curious boat-lovers out there, here are a few photos of my former floating home: